oscarvargash/biol_550_2022/week_05/README.md

 ### Exercise

 Infer, save, and compare a NeighborJoining `nj` tree against a `upgma` tree.
-Are these tree different?
+Are these trees different?

 Type your answer in the canvas exercise for this lab.